Vulnerability Bill of Materials

 ./atom -J-Xmx16g usages -o app.atom --slice-outfile usages.json -l java <path to repo>

-node bin/cdxgen.js -o bom.json -t java --usages-slices-file usages.json <path to repo>
+node bin/cdxgen.js -o bom.json -t java --usages-slices-file usages.json <path to repo>- Memory Configuration:

 cdxgen -t js -o bom.json -p --no-recurse